 The residential tower stands out from most condominium towers being developed nowadays in New York City.
 Elsewhere in the city, developers are building shiny, glossy, sleek supertalls with incredible vistas and dizzying heights.
 Stern, however, alongside developers Alchemy Properties and Carlyle Group, wanted to design a building that embodies the spirit and the timeless elegance of the pre-war buildings on the Upper West Side and Upper East Side.
 The team chose to build a mid-rise building clad in limestone that blends in seamlessly with its surroundings and attracts families.

 A couple of years ago, Kenneth Horn of Alchemy Properties told the New York Times that finding development sites in this area of Manhattan is nearly impossible, as many buildings on the Upper West Side are designated landmarks.
 250 West 81st Street was possible because the developers bought a plot of land previously occupied by a low-rise retail building at the corner of 81st Street and Broadway.
 Horn also added that buyers in this area tend to go for the familiar and family-friendly and that flashy glass towers would be out of place here.
 Robert A.M.
-Stern managed to create a timeless-looking residential building that honors the heritage of the Upper West Side, and so far, the project seems to be a success.
+Stern managed to create a timeless-looking residential building that honors the heritage of the neighborhood, and so far, the project seems to be a success.

 Zooming out a bit to the neighborhood level, we start to move away from Central Park and head towards Lower Manhattan, more specifically to the Civic Center neighborhood.
 The area around City Hall and Foley Square is the most expensive in New York City in 2019 for homebuyers, with a median sale price of $3.7 million.
 Sixty-eight sales closed here for a total volume of $341 million from January through July.
 It should be noted that, according to the NYC Department of Finance, the Civic Center neighborhood encompasses part of what the real estate industry typically considers to be Tribeca.
 For example, contrary to most other sources, the NYC DOF considers the Woolworth Building to be part of the Civic Center neighborhood instead of Tribeca.